YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Consent is stronger when a patient has enough time to understand a last minute change before surgery begins.

-Yes.
-A patient may speak general English well and still miss medical details about graft range, donor limits, anesthesia, medication, or plan changes.
+You may speak general English well and still miss medical details about graft range, donor limits, anesthesia, medication, or plan changes.
 Translation matters most when the decision is not routine.
 A small misunderstanding before surgery can become a large regret after surgery.

 Clinical support card explaining that consent before hair transplant requires language clarity plan repetition and time to pause